CostelRotari/hello_world_2/README.md

 # hello_world_2
 Annother trial.
 So I've don a change to the description, and we'll see how this will apear. when I'll try to merge the two changes.

+I wood like to do a change, duda, duda

 [there is a way to atach links I saw](https://github.com/CostelRotari/hello_world_2/edit/main/README.md)